monzee/vanilla/README.md

     // permissions you asked were denied.
     .after(response -> {
       // response#denied() returns the set of appealable permissions.
-      // response#rejected() returns the set of permanently denied permissions. tell("not much you can do about that you guys");
+      // response#forbidden() returns the set of permanently denied permissions. tell("not much you can do about that you guys");
     })

-    // Called when every permission in the set is granted by the user .granted(this::displayContacts)
+    // The priviledged method.
+Called only when every permission in the set is
+    // granted by the user.
+    .granted(this::displayContacts)

     // Check the permission status and call either the denied or granted